-Once done, you can feed them as it is, or dip into a little bit of plain yoghurt and offer to your canine friend!
+- Once done, you can feed them as it is, or dip them into a little bit of plain yogurt and offer them to your canine friend!

 Can Dogs Eat Cantaloupe: Fun Facts About Cantaloupes

-- United States is one of the biggest consumers of cantaloupes.
+- The United States is one of the biggest consumers of cantaloupes.